Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Experiments

 This evaluation focuses on two types of poisoning attacks, namely untargeted label flipping and model poisoning.
 The evaluation of the defense mechanism is determined by the mean F1-score as $\frac{2*Precision*Recall}{Precision+Recall}$.
 The defense mechanism is considered more effective when the average F1-score of benign participants is higher.

 \textbf{Model Poisoning.} In this attack, an adversary deliberately compromises the integrity of the model by introducing a significant amount of noise, specifically 80\% salt noise, directly into the local model after each round of the training process.
-The ratio of poisoned nodes (PNR) is established to 0, 10, 30 and 60.
+The ratio of poisoned nodes (PNR) is established to 0, 10, 30, and 60.
 Malicious nodes are randomly selected and launched model poisoning attacks. \figurename \ref{fig:modelpoisoning} illustrates the F1-score results for the three datasets at each PNR configuration in three topologies, including ring, star, and random.
 The results indicate that \solution{} performed equally well as the compared algorithms in the baseline case, with a PNR of 0, across all three datasets.
 However, as the ratio of poisoned participants increased, Krum and TrimmedMean showed some level of resistance but became ineffective when the PNR surpassed 50\%.
 In contrast, \solution{} consistently outperformed the other algorithms across all three datasets and topologies, highlighting its robustness.

 \textbf{Untargeted Label Flipping.} In this attack, adversaries manipulate the local dataset by indiscriminately changing all the labels of their data samples in a random manner.
 The PNR exhibited variability across the datasets, with ratios of 0\%, 10\%, 30\%, and 60\%. \figurename \ref{fig:labelflipping} showcases the F1-score outcomes for all three datasets within each PNR configuration across three different topologies.